 Please follow this link to the About the Band Page or use the navigation buttons to find the forms created to help build a database of Band Alumni and Current Band Members.
 This will help us to reach out to you as we approach our 100th Anniversary of the existence of the Scout Band in Central Indiana.
 If you wish, you can get notifications or emails about upcoming events and how you can join in the fun as a Band Alumni.
 So click the link and fill in the form!

-We are "Back Home Again in Indiana" from the 2015 150/70/40 U.S. Historic War Anniversary Tour to Gettysburg and Washington DC!
+We are "Back Home Again in Indiana" from the 2016 Western Tour!

 When Is the Next Scout Band Rehearsal?

 We are currently rehearsing music and selections for upcoming concerts.
 Everyone is welcome to sit it and help out with practice, new youth, old youth and even old scouters!
-Rehearsals will continue through the Fall every Sunday at 2:00 pm for the Scout Band and at 1:00 pm for the Jazz Band except Holiday Weekends at Saint Lawrence Catholic School Cafeteria.
+Rehearsals will resume on September 11 and continue through the year every Sunday at 2:00 pm for the Scout Band and at 1:00 pm for the Jazz Band except Holiday Weekends at Saint Lawrence Catholic School Cafeteria, 46th Street and Shadeland Ave.

 Youth are asked to arrive 10 to 15 minutes before practice to help set up and remain after practice to put away music books, stands, and chairs.

-The "Cool Crew" Jazz Band is Meeting Every Sunday Again This Spring!!
+The "Cool Crew" Jazz Band is Meeting Every Sunday!!

-If you are ready to play a different style of music or wish to extend your musical range, the Jazz Band might just be for you.
+If you are ready to play a different style of music or wish to extend your musical range, the Cool Crew Jazz Band might just be for you.
 This is a new addition requested by the Band Youth.
-More instruments are needed so contact Mr. Ben or Mr. Bob if you are interested in playing.
+More instruments are needed so contact Janet Foster or Mr. Ben if you are interested in playing.

 Hey Crew 559 Youth!